Blessing: Hinduism

-Darshan is a term meaning 'sight' (in the sense of an instance of seeing or beholding; from a root dṛś 'to see'), vision, apparition, or glimpse.
-It is most commonly used for "visions of the divine," e.g., of a god or a very holy person or artifact.
-One could "receive darshana" of the deity in the temple, or from a great saintly person, such as a great guru.
-The touching of the feet (pranāma) is a show of respect and it is often an integral part of darshan.
-Children touch the feet of their family elders while people of all ages will bend to touch the feet of a great guru, murti (icon) of a Deva (God) (such as Rama or Krishna).

-There is a special link between worshipper and guru during pujas, in which people may touch the guru's feet in respect (Pranāma), or remove the dust from a guru's feet before touching their own head.
+Darśana is a term meaning 'sight' (seeing or beholding; from the Sanskrit root dṛś 'to see'), vision, apparition, or glimpse.
+It is most commonly used for "visions of the divine," e.g., of a god, holy person, or artifact.
+One could "receive darśana" of the sacred image (mūrti) of a deity in a temple, or from a spiritual person, such as a guru.
+An often integral part of darshan is the touching of the other person's feet (charanasparsha, a form of praṇāma) as a show of respect.
+People of all ages will bend to touch the feet of a guru or the murti of a deva (God, or a divine being, such as Rama or Krishna).
+Children also touch the feet of their family elders.
+Sometimes during pujas, devotees may touch the guru's feet in respect, often as a gesture of removing the dust from a guru's feet before touching their own head.

 Another tradition is Vāhan pujā (Hindi) or Vāgana poojai (Tamil வாகன பூஜை) 'vehicle blessing'.
 This is a ritual that is performed when one purchases a new vehicle.

 Buddhism

+Blessings that a Buddhist may receive from a Buddha, bodhisattva, or guru are called adhiṣṭhāna.

 Replica of an image at the Sanchi gate at Chaitya Bhoomi, which shows a devotion scene involving a Buddhist stupa.

-In Mangala Sutta, Lord Buddha describes 'blessings' that are wholesome personal pursuits or attainments, identified in a progressive manner from the mundane to the ultimate spiritual goal.
+In Maṅgala Sutta, which is a discourse on 'blessings' (maṅgala) that is recorded in the Palli Canon, Lord Buddha describes 'blessings' that are wholesome personal pursuits or attainments, identified in a progressive manner from the mundane to the ultimate spiritual goal.

-Blessings in Buddhism, certain ceremonies are meant to provide blessings.
+Certain ceremonies are meant to provide blessings.

+Sikhism

+In the Sikh tradition, Guru Nanak teaches in a hymn in Adi Granth 751 that human birth is a blessing received through the grace of the guru.

+Beyond scripture, the tradition depicts Gurus and holy figures as conferring blessings.
+Examples include Guru Arjan blessing Bhai Gurdas' compositions, and Guru Nanak and Guru Angad blessing the Mughal emperors Babur and Humayun.
+Other instances include the testimony of devotees that the blessings of living sants (those who know the truth and whose lifestyle exemplifies gurmat, the principles of the Sikh tradition) have led to personal transformation.

+One way that blessings are mediated is through communal, material forms.
+Karah parshad, the sanctified food distributed in the Gurdwara, is described as "blessed food" received and shared as a "blessing".